BetterThanTomorrow/joyride/README.md

 ## WIP

 You are entering a construction yard.
-Your feedback is so welcome!
+Your feedback is highly welcome!

 ## Quickstart